The calendar year is quickly coming to a close and buying activity will continue to push along in the lead up to Christmas.

 The suburb has a healthy median house price of $850,000, and median unit price of $700,000 according to RIEV data.

 There are industrial pockets of the suburb, with the Newport Power Station and fuel depots on the Yarra in the north east.
 However, buyers will find desirable pockets between Mason Street and Market Street, just a 10 minute walk to the train station and easy access to roads to the beach.
-Newport is also benefiting from the ripple effect of being between Yarraville to the north and Williamstown.
+Newport is also benefitting from the ripple effect of being between Yarraville to the north and Williamstown.
 As buyers who may be priced out of these popular suburbs, Newport offers a superb opportunity with comparable location, amenities, and lifestyle at a more affordable price point.

 9kms from the Melbourne CBD and bordering trendy Thornbury to the south, Preston is an expansive suburb at 11 square kilometres.
 Offering the Northland Shopping Centre, abundant parks, ample public transport and selection of schools, the suburb is well serviced with regard to amenities.